qlik-oss/corectl/docs/corectl_build.md

       --connections string   Path to a yml file containing the data connection definitions --dimensions string    A list of generic dimension json paths -h, --help                 help for build
-      --measures string      A list of generic measures json paths --no-reload            Do not run the reload script --no-save              Do not save the app
+      --limit int            Limit the number of rows to load --measures string      A list of generic measures json paths --no-reload            Do not run the reload script --no-save              Do not save the app